sabrinadr/conflict-book/intro-tf.md

 # Identity Politics
 * **Membership:** Everyone alienated from Patriarchal power.
 * **Common Oppression:** The hierarchy of gender, but not necessarily gender itself.
+* **Objectives:**
+ * Acceptance of the ways transgender people use gender to navigate the world and define themselves.
-* **Objectives:** Liberation of its members from Patriarchy by destroying the gender hierarchy.
+ * Destruction of Patriarchy by destroying the gender hierarchy.